froelofs/inquisitive-semantics/README.md

 Contents of the page, in this case: markdown.
 ```

-You usually find those headers at the top of markdown files,
+You usually find the front matter at the top of markdown files,
 but also in some HTML files, or even the (s)css files.

 ### Liquid (only for development)